CoreWebForms/CoreWebForms/README.md

 ## Controls

 The majority of pages rely on built-in controls that derive from `System.Web.UI.Controls`.
-This includes the collection of controls for server side HTML controls (deriving from `System.Web.UI.HtmlControl`).
+This includes the collection of controls derived from `System.Web.UI.WebControl` as well as server side HTML controls (deriving from `System.Web.UI.HtmlControl`).

-A common pattern that differs in this implementation of controls is that in `System.Web` it was common to search up the hierarchy for a control that was in chard of some service (i.e. `NamingContainer` would be the one that tracks what the next id should be).
-In this implementation, we are making use of `IFeatureCollection`, where each level can have it's own, but the hieararchy can be searched.
-For performance reasons, the feature colleciton is only instantiated if it needs to add something to it (most controls will probably not need to add anything to it).
-For an example of this in the current implementation, see [the naming feature](./src/WebForms/UI/Features/UniqueIdGeneratorFeature.cs).

 ## Pages